What is a Cross Cheque? – Meaning & Types

 What is Cross Cheque?

-A crossed cheque meaning is that a cheque having two parallel lines drawn across its face.
-These lines are usually placed on the upper left corner or across the middle of the cheque and are intended to restrict how the cheque is to be handled.
-A crossed cheque cannot be cashed at the bank counter but must be deposited directly into a bank account.
+A cross cheque has two parallel lines drawn across its face, usually in the top left corner or across the middle.
+These lines limit how the cheque is handled.
+It cannot be cashed directly at the counter but must be deposited into a bank account.

 How Does a Cross Cheque Work?

-• Drawing the Cross Lines: While writing a cheque, draw two parallel lines across the upper left corner or along the entire cheque.
+• Drawing the Cross Lines – While writing a cross cheque, draw two parallel lines on the top left corner or across the cheque.

 Benefits of Using a Cross Cheque